 - 1/2 cup frozen peas

 - Preheat oven to 375 degrees.

 - Place potatoes and carrots in a large saucepan; add water to cover.
 Add a dash of salt and bring water to a boil.
 Reduce heat; cook covered, 8-10 minutes or until veggies are tender.
 Drain.

 - In a large skillet, heat 1 tablespoon of butter over medium-high heat.
 Add onion and celery; cook until tender.
-Add remaining 3 tablespoons of butter and melt.
+Add the remaining 3 tablespoons of butter and melt.
 Stir in flour and seasonings until blended.
 Gradually stir in broth.
 Bring to a boil, stirring constantly.
 Cook and stir for 2 minutes or until thickened.
-Stir in chicken, peas, carrots and potatoes into the mixture.
+Stir in chicken, peas, carrots, and potatoes into the mixture.
 Remove from heat.

 - Evenly distribute chicken mixture into greased ramekins (makes 5 mini pies), a 2-quart pie pan, or an 8×8 dish.

-- Unroll pie pastry sheet and place over filling.
+- Unroll pie pastry sheet and place overfilling.
 Pinch edges, seal, and cut slits in tops.
 Brush pastry tops with milk.

-- Bake at 375 for 25-30 minutes or until crust is lightly browned.
+- Bake at 375 for 25-30 minutes or until the crust is lightly browned.
 Let stand for 10-15 minutes before cutting or eating.
 ENJOY!